maaaaz/webscreenshot/README.md

 Copyright and license
 ---------------------
-webscreenshot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+web screenshot is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-webscreenshot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+web screenshot is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with webscreenshot.
+You should have received a copy of the GNU General Public License along with web screenshot.
 If not, see http://www.gnu.org/licenses/.

 Contact